Facebook Pixel - PageView Event

 A Lifeline for Hundreds of Neighbors

 Twice a month, hundreds of families gather at the Medical Center for food distributions that provide essential staples like fresh protein, produce, and shelf-stable items.
-According to CARES Executive Director Maritza Hernandez, on average, between 300 and 600 individuals rely on these events, with some neighbors arriving as early as 5 a.m., four hours before distribution begins, underscoring just how critical this resource has become.
+According to CARES Executive Director Maritza Morales, on average, between 300 and 600 individuals rely on these events, with some neighbors arriving as early as 5 a.m., four hours before distribution begins, underscoring just how critical this resource has become.

-“They could possibly go and find a pantry elsewhere, but a lot of times they feel comfortable coming here; this is where they receive their medical care,” Hernandez said.
+“They could possibly go and find a pantry elsewhere, but a lot of times they feel comfortable coming here; this is where they receive their medical care,” Morales said.
 “Having this resource available to our patients, to our community, is just essential.”

 For many, this support eases financial strain and stretches limited household budgets.
 For others, it’s the difference between having enough to eat and going without.